Kimbap (Korean Seaweed Rice Roll)

 How to make Kimbap

-These are the classic kimbap fillings – spinach, carrot, egg, imitation crab meat, fish cake sheets, braised burdock roots, and radish pickles.
+These are the classic fillings – spinach, carrot, egg, imitation crab meat, fish cake sheets, braised burdock roots, and radish pickles.

 Step 1.
-Season the rice.
+Season the rice

-Drizzle 2 tbsp of Korean plum extract and a couple pinches salt over freshly cooked rice and toss well.
-Cover rice with a kitchen towel and let it cool.
+- Drizzle 2 tbsp of Korean plum extract and a couple pinches salt over freshly cooked rice and toss well.

 Step 2.
-Prep the kimbap filling ingredients.
+Prep the filling ingredients.

-It’s convenient to use a store-bought radish pickles and burdock roots combo that can be easily purchased at Korean stores.
-Make sure to drain them well before using.
-Remove the plastic wrap from the imitation crab meat and set aside.
+- It’s convenient to use a store-bought radish pickles and burdock roots combo that can be easily purchased at Korean stores.

 - For the egg: Beat eggs and cook in a skillet over medium heat in 3 batches.
 Roll them up and slice thinly